stacks-network/docs/src/pages/stacks-blockchain/managing-accounts.md

 npm install --save @blockstack/stacks-transactions@0.6.0 @stacks/blockchain-api-client
 ```

+-> The API client is generated from the [OpenAPI specification](https://github.com/blockstack/stacks-blockchain-api/blob/master/docs/openapi.yaml) ([openapi-generator](https://github.com/OpenAPITools/openapi-generator)).
+Many other languages and frameworks are be supported by the generator.

 ## Step 2: Generating an account

 To get started, let's generate a new, random Stacks 2.0 private key: